fifth-postulate/esche.rs/manuscript/src/picture.md

 The second is speed.
 Reference counting happens at run-time.
 This has a little overhead that we need to pay each time we run the program.
 This isn't a concern for us as well.

+## Blackbox
+We have looked into the reason why `Picture` is defined as it is.
+With that knowledge under our belt, we continue with our goal.
+Recreating Eschers square limit.